Causal Multi-fidelity Surrogate Forward and Inverse Models for ICF Implosions: Data Generation

 To generate new $T_r(t)$ drives, we first perform a spline fit of the nominal temperature drive using 35 knots.
 For each simulation, we generate a perturbation array for every other knot of the baseline spline fit by random numbers in the range $[-0.1,0.1]$, and add this to the original spline representation, then smooth the result by fitting to a spline at the original 35 knots.
-The associated frequency-dependent sources at each time are then adjusted to be consistent with the new radiation temperature.
-The result is a smooth drive, an example of which is provided in \Cref{fig:implosion} along with the resulting 1D ICF capsule implosion (via 67-group radiation diffusion).
-Note, the drive units on the right $y$-axis are given in electron volts, i.e., $[eV]$.
+The associated FDSSs at each time are then adjusted to be consistent with the new radiation temperature.
+The result is a smooth drive, an example of which is provided in \Cref{fig:implosion} along with the resulting 1D ICF capsule implosion (via 67-group radiation diffusion). \revtwo{In \Cref{fig:alldrives}, we show an ensemble of drives generated by this process, with the thick line showing the `baseline' drive.}